Your Follow-ups List: A Clear View of Your Action Items

 Completing Tasks:

-Marking a task as complete is as simple as checking the checkbox of that task in the list.
+Marking a task as complete is as simple as checking the checkbox of that task in the list, once a task is checked, it won't be available in the list next time you access the page.

 Editing Follow-ups: